Prabhat-MSFT/PredictOperatingMargin/README.md

-# PredictOperatingMargin
+t# PredictOperatingMargin
 Demo of Operating Margin app to predict operating margin of a hotel - includes R Models, sample data script and VS solution for an MVC app.

 STEPS to use the code sample

-1) Configure one box operationalization set up of R Server using https://msdn.microsoft.com/en-us/microsoft-r/operationalize/configuration-initial.
+1) Configure one box operationalization set up of R Server using the instructions at https://msdn.microsoft.com/en-us/microsoft-r/operationalize/configuration-initial.
 One box set up is simpler, though you can also try the enterprise set up.

-2) use  the IP of web node with port or the virual IP (in case of Load balancer) to update remote login credentials in Model/PredictOperatingMargin.R file.
+2) use  the IP of web node with port or the virtual IP (in case of Load balancer) to update remote login credentials in Model/PredictOperatingMargin.R file.

     remoteLogin("http://[RSERVER IP]:12800", session = TRUE, diff = TRUE, commandline =  TRUE, prompt = "REMOTE_TECHREADY>>>", username =     "", password = "")

 3) Update SWAGGER_FILE_PATH token in Model/PredictOperatingMargin.R to store SWAGGER DOC in a local file system.
 SWAGGER document relevant to the solution is checked-in at the top level of the file as HotelOperationgMargin.json

 4) Run Model/PredictOperatingMargin.R in R Studio.
-This will publish the required service to the R Sever in step 1.
+This will publish the required service to the R Server in step 1.

 5) Connect VS to this github repository to pull the code locally.
 Build and run.